3 Reasons to Consider Putting Your Cash to Work

 3. Overallocation to cash can limit your opportunities for growth

-If you're considering ever increasing your cash allocation beyond this threshold, it's wise to keep two things in mind:
+If you're considering ever increasing your cash allocation beyond this threshold, it's wise to keep three things in mind:

 1. It's difficult to time the market consistently and successfully.
 Research conducted by Schwab shows that the cost of waiting for the perfect moment to invest typically exceeds the benefit of even perfect timing.

 2. Cash has historically underperformed other asset classes.
-The chart below shows that these differences can be significant over time, especially relative to returns for small- and large-cap stocks, international stocks, and bonds.
+The difference in performance can be significant over time, especially relative to returns for small- and large-cap stocks, international stocks, and bonds.

 Portfolio value by investment type compared to inflation

-Over a 20-year time horizon from 2001 to the end of 2021, the performance of $200,000 invested in a large-cap equity, a moderate portfolio (35% fixed income, 35% large-cap equity, 15% international equity, 5% small cap equity, and 5% cash investments), and fixed income assets experienced higher growth than a portfolio kept in cash and cash equivalents.
-The all-cash portfolio was also valued lower than the buying power of $200,000 adjusted for inflation—that is, the amount needed at the current inflation rate to purchase the equivalent value of goods or services in 2001.
+Over a 20-year time horizon from January 1, 2005, to January 1, 2025, the performance of $200,000 invested in a large-cap equity, a moderate portfolio (35% fixed income, 35% large-cap equity, 15% international equity, 5% small cap equity, and 5% cash investments), and fixed income assets experienced higher growth than a portfolio kept in cash and cash equivalents.
+The all-cash portfolio was also valued lower than the buying power of $200,000 adjusted for inflation—that is, the amount needed at the current inflation rate to purchase the equivalent value of goods or services in 2005.

 Source: Morningstar, Inc. Based on the copyrighted works of Ibbotson.
 All rights reserved.
 Used with permission.